GalSamionov/moon-dev-ai-agents/docs/polymarket_agents.md

 # Polymarket AI Agents - Roadmap

 Dr. Data Dawg's master plan for intelligent Polymarket trading agents.
-Building on the proven strategies from the existing bot infrastructure and the AI agent framework from moon-dev-ai-agents-for-trading.
+Building on the proven strategies from the existing bot infrastructure and the AI agent framework from moon-dev-ai-agents.

 ---